How to Identify Scam Emails

 The Email Asks for Confidential Information

 Most reputable companies will never email you asking for personal information, especially not unprovoked.
-If you receive an email asking you to divulge personal details, then there’s a good chance the message is from a scammer.
+If you receive an email asking you to divulge personal details, there’s a good chance the message is from a scammer.
 The only time there is an exception to this rule is during certain types of account recovery.
 You’ll only be sent a request for personal information from most companies if you’ve requested advanced account recovery.
 Even then, most companies provide a secure support site to enter your information and won’t expect you to give it to them via email.

 If you’ve been the victim of scam emails, contact us here for immediate help.